European countries struggle to make most of Pfizer COVID-19 vaccine doses | Health

 They initially threw the extra dose away, since vials were labeled for five.
 The U.S. Food and Drug Administration quickly updated its doses per vial guidance, with the European Medicine Agency following suit on Jan.
 8.

-Asked for comment, BioNTech said its 2 billion dose target was based on six doses per vial in those regions and countries where the practice is allowed by the regulator.
+BioNTech has said its 2 billion dose target was in part supported by an updated 6-dose label on the product.
 FIVE OR SIX?

 France's health ministry originally aimed for five doses, but recently boosted its target to six per vial.
 Even so, one French expert raised fears of shortages of small 1 ml syringes - designed to maximise vaccine extraction - as an obstacle.